The Ottoline Club

 The Ottoline Club at NCH is a faculty club for interdisciplinary discussion, which meets roughly fortnightly during term.
 All members of the academic staff at the College belong to the club.
 Meetings, usually in the late afternoon and lasting around ninety minutes, typically comprise a short talk by a colleague on a research interest of theirs, and an extended resulting conversation.

 A principal aim of the club is to foster free and relaxed interdisciplinary exchange.
 The topics of the talks are therefore often germane to several of the humanities subjects, and occasionally the talk is itself multidisciplinary in manner and/or concerned with the methodology of teaching or research.
 Frequently, the colleague who speaks will be airing new ideas or expounding research which is at a fairly early stage of development.
 Discussion at meetings thus serves as a source of preliminary informal feedback for projects which may then be taken to other forums.

 The Club is named after the celebrated Bloomsbury figure Lady Ottoline Morrell, by way of affectionate tribute to her activity as a facilitator of intellectual companionship.
-An account of each meeting is subsequently written by the secretary (currently Dr David Mitchell), so there is a cumulative repository of write-ups of all meetings since the first one took place in December 2012 available here for NCH faculty; and a select few are publicly available here on our academic blog.
+An account of each meeting is subsequently written by the secretary (currently Dr David Mitchell), so there is a cumulative repository of write-ups of all meetings since the first one took place in December 2012 available here on the NCH Academic Blog.

 The Cognitive Science Research Group